anuhyasiddanthi/Time-to-Hire-and-Cost-per-Hire-Analysis-/README.md

 Highest hiring cost: Sales – ₹74,000

-Recruitment Stage Analysis
+Recruitment Stage Insights

-Training and onboarding processes accounted for nearly 50% of the total recruitment timeline, indicating a key area for optimization.
+Training and onboarding processes accounted for nearly 50% of the total recruitment timeline, highlighting a major opportunity for process optimization.

 🔮 Predictive Insights (2025–2026)
 Average Predicted Time to Hire